mmhousto/mmhousto/README.md

 ### Welcome, Traveler! 👋

-- 🔭 I’m currently working on a Imprecision and Holmgang!
+- 🔭 I’m currently working on Imprecision and Holmgang!
 - 🌱 I’m currently learning more about Unity VR.
 - 👯 I’m looking to collaborate on any Unity project.
 - 💬 Ask me about games!